Pwntus/replicate-support-gpt/README.md

 ## Setup Supabase

-Supabase supports vectors in their SQL database.
+Supabase supports vectors in their PostgreSQL database.
 Create an account and execute the following queries:

 Enable the vector extension: